sequoiatree/teaching-cs/src/static/md/policies.md

 Expression of individuality is welcome!
 Feel free to add a silly status, upload your own emoji, etc. The only rule is that you are respectful of your peers.

+# bCourses

+Visit [the official CS 370 bCourses]({{ BCOURSES }}) to get set up.
+If you don't have access, contact Sequoia via Slack or email (sequoia@berkeley.edu) immediately.

+It is your responsibility to stay up-to-date with bCourses and submit all your assignments on time.

+# Weekly duties

+In this class you will have a few responsibilities every week.

+## Readings

+All the readings are available on the main page.
+Each week, read at least one of the assigned readings and write about it in the #readings channel on Slack.
+This factors into your participation grade.

+## Homework

+Homework is released weekly on the main page.
+You will submit it on bCourses.

+## Tutoring

+This is arguably your most important commitment for CS 370.
+Your requirement is as follows:

+* If you are a TA, then you need to have {{ WEEKS_OF_TUTORING * TUTORING_HOURS_PER_WEEK_TA }} hours of CSM / tutoring by the end of the semester.
+This translates to about {{ TUTORING_HOURS_PER_WEEK_TA }} hours of CSM / tutoring per week.
+* If you are not a TA, then you need to have {{ WEEKS_OF_TUTORING * TUTORING_HOURS_PER_WEEK }} hours of CSM / tutoring by the end of the semester.
+This translates to about {{ TUTORING_HOURS_PER_WEEK }} hours of CSM / tutoring per week.

+There are two activities that count toward your CS 370 teaching requirement:

+* First of all, there's  teaching CSM.
+Note that we calculate your CSM hours based off your official CSM job description.
+(For example, if your official CSM job description says you teach CSM 1 hour per week, for 10 weeks, then this contributes 10 hours in total toward your CS 370 teaching requirement.)
+* Second, there's tutoring offered via CS 370 itself.
+Every week I will publish a new tutoring assignment on the main page.
+At the top I will link a spreadsheet full of people who want tutoring.
+You can contact anyone on the spreadsheet, who is available at a time convenient for you.
+After the appointment, be sure your student fills out the tutoring feedback form. **If they don't, then you may not get credit for teaching them.**

+Regardless of whether you fulfill your requirement with CSM, CS 370 tutoring, or a mixture of the two, you must also keep a tutoring journal.
+Any time you spend teaching discussion, group tutoring, or one-on-one tutoring during the semester, you must catalogue it with a journal entry.
+New journal prompts are released weekly on the main page.
+You will submit your journal entries on bCourses, and then respond to at least two of your peers' responses too.

+Some miscellaneous logistics:

+* You are welcome and encouraged to surpass your CS 370 tutoring requirement.
+You'll become a better teacher, your students will appreciate it a lot, and it's a pretty solid way to get a recommendation from CS 370 staff when hiring rolls around.
+* Your appointments can be whatever length you want, but keep in mind that your students will tire quickly if you're teaching properly.
+I recommend appointments 1 hour or 1.5 hours in length.
+* You can only help students conceptually, and never with an assignment unless the assignment in question is already due.
+* Cancelled appointments and no-show appointments do not count toward your teaching requirement.
+In either event, you must contact someone else.

+If you have any questions about the CS 370 teaching requirement, ask them in the #tutoring channel on Slack.

 # Exceptions

 For exceptions or questions regarding course policy, contact Sequoia via Slack or email (sequoia@berkeley.edu).